Under Armour Scorpio 2 Review Facts

 The Under Armour Scorpio 2 is priced quite high and that might put some runners off.
 What do you get with the Scorpio 2 that you can’t get elsewhere?
 The best answer is that you get a shoe that can be used for training and can also be worn casually.
 The Scorpio 2 does double duty in that regard.
 Those who are anxious about spending extra money may appreciate that the Scorpio 2 is very durable and should last throughout the training season.

 The blown rubber and carbon rubber construction of the Under Armour Scorpio 2’s outsole provide excellent grip, even in less than favorable conditions.
 The outsole provides a stable base for runners and the cleat-like lugs ensure runners put one foot in front of the other without slipping and falling.
 The protruding lugs look like would negatively affect traction but fortunately, that's not the case.
 Runners will feel comfortable knowing they are protected from slips and falls in the Scorpio 2.
 The top view of the shoe offers up a perspective that showcases the shoe's side-spikes.
-These side lugs offer up additional traction and are perfect for more aggressive terrain.
+These side lugs offer up additional traction and are perfect for more aggressive terrains.

 There’s little commentary regarding flexibility when it comes to the Under Armour Scorpio 2.
 Reviewers simply had nothing good or bad to say when it came to this aspect.
 Reviewers consistently said that the Scorpio 2 was comfortable and offered a smooth ride so it’s safe to say that the shoe offers some degree of flexibility for the wearer.
 The lugs underfoot do look pretty rigid, though.
 It’s hard to imagine that those tough looking cleats provide much give.
 Thankfully, there’s some space around the lugs which likely offer up some pliability.